Skip to content

 Philippines

-Southeast Asian archipelago, US treaty ally, and top supplier of the world's seafarers.
+Southeast Asian archipelago, US treaty ally, and the world's largest single supplier of maritime labour.

 Key Question